igponce/errorcodelair/mysql.md

 - Are you the owner of the thread you're trying to kill?
 - Do you have sufficient permissions to kill a thread lauched by another user?

+## Error Code: 1451.
+Cannot delete or update a parent row: a foreign key constraint fails ( details about the foreign key )

+Looks like someone defined foreign keys in the database...
+People call this referential integrity.
+This means in order to delete/update the table you'll need to delete/update other stuff first.

+## Error Code: 1701.
+Cannot truncate a table referenced in a foreign key constraint ( details about the foreign key constrain )

+This is like error code 1451 above.
+Foreign keys force you to update and remove data in a particular order.
+Try to remove the data that refereces this table first.
+Be warned MySQL can have cross-database constraints!

+## Error Code: 1175.
+You are using safe update mode and you tried to update a table without a WHERE that uses a KEY column To disable safe mode, toggle the option in Preferences -> SQL Editor and reconnect.

+This is a MySQL Workbench error to avoid deleting data unexpectedly.

+If you want to delete/update a whole table don't look for the prefences option: this error acts as your life vest and wi.
+The alternative is simple: just add *WHERE <key> NOT NULL* to your SQL statement.